 - Packs down well

 The Traveler Escape Mark III is an electro-acoustic guitar with a maple neck and an alder body.
 It has a scale length of 25.5″ and a black walnut fingerboard.
 It’s a high-quality travel guitar that fits into any quiver.

 It’s shorter and lighter than a regular guitar, thanks to the tuning pegs in the body, meaning no headstock is needed.
 The guitar has an under-saddle pickup system, aux-in, chromatic tuner, and headphone jack, making it a complete setup for travelers.
 This is the best travel guitar if you want to save space, have versatility, and don’t like carrying many accessories.

 Cons of Traveler Escape Mark III

-The travel guitar has volume controls, standard electronics, and tone control to get the bass rigged upto any pedal you need.
-It has a 1/8 inch headphone jack which is a cool side-perk.
+The travel guitar has volume controls, standard electronics, and tone control to rig the bass to any pedal you need.
+It has a 1/8-inch headphone jack, which is an excellent side perk.
 The sound will be nice but not as great as a standard bass.
-This is a smart travel guitar and offers value for money.
+This is an intelligent travel guitar and offers value for money.
 If lightweight is what you need, this is it.

 Pros of Traveler Guitar TB-4P Electric travel bass

 - Lighter and shorter than a standard guitar